How to Make Award-Winning Pinto Beans

 Pro Tips for Perfect Pinto Beans

 • Use broth instead of water: For deeper flavor, substitute part or all of the water with chicken or beef broth.
+This builds a richer, more complex pot liquor (the cooking liquid) that’s perfect for spooning over rice or cornbread.

 Best BBQ Pairings

-• Smoked brisket or beef ribs
+• Next to sliced smoked brisket or beef ribs

-• Pulled pork sandwiches
+• Alongside pulled pork sandwiches and coleslaw

 Frequently Asked Questions